Jude-Everitt/hangman/README.md

 # Hangman
 Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.

-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
 ## Table of contents

 1. Hangman Template - "hangman_Template.py": Provides a template of the final hangman game, outlining the order in which classes and functions are made and their docstring comments.
 2. Milestone 2 - "milestone_2.py": Provides a random word from a list and checks if an inputed letter is a valid single alphebetical input.
 3. Milestone 3 - "milestone_3.py": Defines two functions from milestone 2 and also evaluates if the letter input is within the randomly generated word.